willake/vreactable/README.md

 ## Installation

 You are not required to download the source code.
 To run this tool, you can simply download the [release version](https://github.com/willake/vreactable/releases/).
+In the downloaded version, there is a `calib.npz` file inside `resources/calibration`.
+It is a calibrated parameter file we made.
+The camera we used is Logitech C310 webcam, which means if the user is using the same camera, the calibration process is skippable.
+Otherwise, it is required to do the calibration again to make the parameters fit different camera.

 ## Prerequisite